Are you familiar with the global public speaking phenomenon?

-Imagine a presentation where the presenter felt terrified beyond belief yet the audience had no idea how anxious they were,.
+Imagine a presentation where the speaker felt terrified beyond belief, yet the audience had no idea how anxious they were.

 How is that even possible?

 How can someone speak in way that is so captivating and engaging yet feel and believe that they were absolutely awful?

 More importantly, how could they feel so anxious that they were almost at the point of running out of the room, when the audience saw someone who they felt looked relaxed and confident?